If You Believe in Yourself…Cont’d

 I decided in my mind about two months ago; decided in public two weeks after that.
 It changed absolutely everything about boxing for me, including:

 The Hierarchy.
-As I have mentioned, http://phdeath.wordpress.com/2009/04/23/dont-be-a-looky-loo-be-a-do-y-loo/, fighting in the ring (or merely saying you will, it turns out) secures one a place in the top echelon of the boxing gym.
+As I have mentioned, https://phdeath.wordpress.com/2009/04/23/dont-be-a-looky-loo-be-a-do-y-loo/, fighting in the ring (or merely saying you will, it turns out) secures one a place in the top echelon of the boxing gym.
 Eyes are on me in new ways: seasoned fighters drop tips on their way to the water fountain (“Good on the feet, but keep your chin down.”), fighters at my level try to find a toehold in my psyche to plot their own (“Nervous yet?”), coaches favor me (“Get the fuck outta the way if you’re just gonna stand there – she’s trying to work.”).
 Yes: I’m trying to work.

 The Work.
 Boxing has always been the hardest physical task I’ve ever undertaken.
 Our gym is a nod to traditionalist fight training – no air conditioning, no comforts, base accoutrements.
 Get 20 of us working in there at 6PM on an August afternoon, and you’ll leave with your toes pruned from the sweat in your shoes – literally – like you’ve been swimming for the last 90 minutes.
 It’s been rough since I started, but training is nothing like training-to-fight.